The Local Structure of Compactified Jacobians: Preliminaries on GIT and compactified Jacobians

+\begin{fact}[Alexeev] Let $X$ be a nodal curve endowed with a polarization $L$ and fix $d\in \bbZ$.
+Consider the numerical polarization $\phi$ such that

-\begin{prop} Given a nodal curve $X$, an ample line bundle $L$, and a line bundle $M$ of degree $-d$, set $\phi := \phi(L, M)$.
-Then a rank $1$, torsion-free sheaf $I$ of degree $d$ is $L$-slope semi-stable (resp.~stable, reps.~poly-stable) if and only if the rank $1$, torsion-free sheaf $I \otimes M$ of degree $0$ is $\phi$-semi-stable (reps.~stable, poly-stable).
-In particular, the rule $I \mapsto I \otimes M$ defines compatible isomorphisms
+for each irreducible component $X_i$ of $X$.
+Then a rank $1$, torsion-free sheaf $I$ of degree $d$ on $X$ is slope semistable (resp. stable, resp. polystable) with respect to $L$ if and only if it is $\phi$-semistable (resp. $\phi$-stable, $\phi$-polystable).